Euro drifts ahead of ECB, no-deal nerves knock sterling

 "We are still looking for a skinny, skeleton, basic deal whatever you want to call it.
 But as time draws on, the risk of a no deal Brexit rises."

-Moves in the Asian day had been modest, with the dollar back under gentle pressure as risk appetite appeared to return to equity markets.
-MKTS/GLOB
+Moves among the other major currencies were mostly modest, with the dollar pushing gently higher as risk appetite appeared to falter again in equity markets.
+MKTS/GLOB.N.EU

-The Australian dollar AUD=D3 was up at $0.7276 and the New Zealand dollar NZD=D3 was little changed at $0.6685, having hit lows overnight following a Sunday statement from the central bank which again raised the prospect of negative rates.
+The Australian dollar AUD=D3 reversed course to drop to $0.7250 and the New Zealand dollar NZD=D3 dipped to $0.6660 following a Sunday statement from the central bank, which again raised the prospect of negative rates.
 AUD/

+In emerging markets, Turkey's lira hit another record low and Russia's rouble sagged to it lowest since April amid ongoing talk about fresh Western sanctions.
+EMRG/FRX

 The main focus this week is on the European Central Bank's policy decision on Thursday.

-Most analysts don't expect a change in the central bank's policy stance but are looking to the message on its inflation forecasts and whether it seems concerned by the euro's strength.
+Most analysts don't expect a change in the central bank's policy but are looking to the message on its inflation forecasts and whether it seems concerned by the euro's strength following its recent rise to $1.20.

-The meeting comes after the single currency marked a two-year high just above $1.20 at the beginning of the month, until comments on how the exchange rate "does matter" from ECB chief economist Philip Lane knocked it lower.

-Lombard Odier's Gkionakis said some more verbal intervention from ECB head Christine Lagarde was probably more likely than formal concerns at this point, a view shared by other analysts.
+Lombard Odier's Gkionakis said some more verbal intervention from ECB head Christine Lagarde was more likely than action at this point, a view shared by other analysts.

 "The ECB could raise more concerns over a further appreciation in the euro and make some downward revisions to its inflation projections," said Commonwealth Bank of Australia currency analyst Kim Mundy, which would flag easier policy.